 San Diego WIC Locations

-Here you will find each WIC office in our NCHS network.
-Locate WIC “near me” through any of the following locations, which are located in various cities throughout North County San Diego.
-We’ve done our best to make it easy for women and families of infants and children to get the health care, education and resources they need.
+Here you will find each WIC office within our NCHS network.
+Find a WIC “near me” through any of the following locations, which are located in various cities throughout North County San Diego.
+We’ve done our best to make it easy for women and families of infants and children to get the health care, education, and resources they need.

 If you need additional assistance finding our closest WIC office, give us a call at 888-477-6333 and we’ll be happy to help you locate a nearby WIC North County San Diego office.

 On-Line WIC Classes: https://www.wichealth.org/